patrick-blom/firefly_luciferin_wiki/Quick-start.md

 - Please download the firmware from [here](https://github.com/sblantipodi/glow_worm_luciferin/releases)
 - Flash the firmware on your microcontroller.
 You can download ESP Home Flasher from [here](https://github.com/esphome/esphome-flasher/releases).
 This software have an easy GUI and it works great with ESP devices.

+**If you want to use WiFi and connect the microcontroller to an MQTT network for remote management or to integrate `Luciferin` with an home automation system like Home Assistant or OpenHAB